virgi1974/app_groopify/README.md

 Though the theory of the MVC states that the logic should be in the model side, given the easiness of the project, I prefered an easier approach, keeping the funcionality for all the CRUD operations in the Controller.
 Further logic should be implemented in the Model.
-I consider that for the purpose of the es¡xercice the Controller is thin enough.
+I consider that for the purpose of the exercice the Controller is thin enough.

 **RELATIONS BETWEEN MODELS**